LiztheWz/My386Blog/_posts/2025-02-04-datascience.md

 ---
 layout: post
 title: "Data Science for Dummies"
-description: New to data science?
+description: "New to data science?
 Perfect!
 Ever wanted a basic, simple rundown of data science?
 You've come to the right place.
 So relax, no fancy mambo jambo words here.
 This will be super easy for you to understand.
-I promise.
+I promise."
 image: /assets/img/blog-image.jpg
 ---